-When you apply for asylum in the United States, you must also submit not only an application form (I-589), but an asylum declaration (also sometimes referred to as a “statement”).
+When you apply for asylum in the United States, you must also submit not only an application form (I-589), but an asylum declaration (also sometimes referred to as a "statement").
 The reason is to explain why you fear persecution if you are returned to your country of citizenship.
-This declaration should give the asylum officer or immigration judge a clear picture of your story and why you should be granted this form of protection.
-It is one of the most important pieces of evidence in your asylum case.
+The idea is to give the U.S. asylum officer or immigration judge who reviews your case a clear picture of your story and why you should be granted this form of humanitarian protection.
+It is one of the most important pieces of evidence in an asylum case.

 Let's look at some of the basic information your asylum declaration should include and the questions it should answer for the person reading it.